-SQSPer a study conducted by SQS, 56% of defects originate during the requirement phase of the project as compared to a meagre 7% during the coding phase.
+SQSPer a study conducted by SQS, 56% of defects originate during the requirement phase of the project as compared to a meager 7% during the coding phase.

-If you need a solution to your quality, cost and time woes, click here to contact BitWise and see how we can help.
+If you need a solution to your quality, cost, and time woes, contact Bitwise and see how we can help.